Obtaining a Lien Release on a Vehicle

 - If you don't receive the lien release, submit a request to your lender for proof that the loan has been satisfied.
 This request can be made through the DMV or directly to the lender.

-- Visit the DMV and verify that they received the loan satisfaction documents and any liens are removed from the vehicle's title.
-A new title will be provided.
+- Visit or contact the DMV and verify that they received the loan satisfaction documents and any liens are removed from the vehicle's title.
+A new title will be provided or issued to you at this time.

 - To obtain a lien release you may be asked to provide a copy of the Title for the vehicle that you are requesting be released.
 If the Title has been lost, you will have to request a replacement from the DMV.